 If the workplace increases susceptibility to bodily injury, men need to take precautions to protect themselves by wearing protective gear at all times.
 If damage has been done to the reproductive organs, there’s a high chance of the inability to produce healthy sperm.

 Men who work around pesticide production or with chemicals and solvents can experience altered hormone levels.
 Others that work in the midst of heavy metals, like mercury, have increased risks of miscarriages.
 Hydrocarbons, such as paint thinner or diesel fuel, can cause bone and joint complications in babies.
-If precautions aren’t taken, men can also carry this exposure home to their families.
+Continued exposure to second hand smoke, which can affect sperm concentration and motility.
+If precautions aren’t taken, men can also carry these types of exposure home to their families.

 Safety Tips at Work